High-speed chase ends on I-95 in Kenly; causes major backups

 KENLY, N.C.
 (WTVD) -- A high-speed chase out of Nash County ended in Kenly following a crash Wednesday evening.

-Authorities told an ABC11 breaking news crew that a Nash County drug and addiction team was chasing a vehicle going more than 130 mph.
+Authorities told an ABC11 breaking news crew that a Nash County drug interdiction team was chasing a vehicle going more than 130 mph.

 The suspect vehicle crashed into a truck along I-95 in front of the Red Roof Inn and the TA Truck Service along the Johnston Parkway in Kenly.